Seat and Back Cushions in Sofas and Chairs

 Why Should I Learn About Seat Cushions?

-Understand and look for the following seat cushion types and ask your sales associate to review the specifications with you.
-Certain minimum standards need to be met to ensure the cushion comfort lasts.
-Upholstery manufacturers have all the details in their product literature so feel free to discover all you can.
-Your inquiry may surprise some but asking questions is the best way to assure you make an informed choice.
+Understand and look for the following seat cushion types when sofa shopping and ask your sales associate to review the specifications with you.
+Furniture manufacturers should have all the details in their product literature so feel free to discover all you can.
+Your inquiry may surprise some, but asking questions is the best way to assure you make an informed choice.

 Be sure to test-sit all seating types yourself to discover your preferences.
 Firmer seating is generally preferred for conversation and formal settings.
 Softer seats for TV lounging or relaxing after a long day.